unlight/asmt-javascript-questions/README.md

     - Which problems these solves?
     - Best practices?
     - Drawback?
 Coverage?
-- What are benefits of TDD?
+- What are benefits of using TDD?
 - How do you test your code?
 - How will you convince your team member to start using TDD?
 What are the benefits of TDD?
 - What is your Unit Tests covering process?
 What is acceptable Code Coverage level?
-- What is better White or Black testing?
+- What is White and Black testing?
+What is better?
 - What is the Testing Pyramid?
 - Can you describe what are the main differences between Jasmine and Mocha?
 - How you can be sure that code is really tested?
 What does 100% code coverage means?
 (AAA, Mutation testing)

 ### JS && DOM && CSS
+- What ways of managing asynchronous code do you know?
 - What is the event delegation?
 What type of events we have in (browser) JavaScript?
 What is the idea of event delegation?
 - What is WeakMap/Symbol/Set?
 - Why do we need iterators in js (ES6)?
 How we can use them?
 - What const is for, your opinion?
-- ES6 Temporal dead-zone
+- What is Temporal dead-zone?
 - What is the difference between “for .. in” loop vs “for .. of” loop?
 - What is the difference between Array.from() and Array.of()
 - If I define 2 functions with the same name in the same scope, which one will be executed?